ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

     function minter() external view returns (address) { return minter; }

-Adding a function like the above does not work because you would have a function and a state variable with the same name, but hopefully, you get the idea - the compiler figures that out for you.
+You could add a function like the above yourself, but you would have a function and state variable with the same name.

-..
-TODO: Figures out what?
+    You don't need to do this, the compiler figures it out for you.

 .. index:: mapping